-The complainant should submit any complaint in respect of the Head of School's investigation in writing (or via an alternative method if necessary) to the chair of governors.
+The complainant should submit any complaint in respect of the headteacher's investigation in writing (or via an alternative method if necessary) to the chair of governors.

 The chair of governors will carry out an investigation and consider all available evidence.